Tomàs Guarino: 2023–24 season

-Guarino Sabaté began the season by competing on the 2023–24 ISU Challenger Series, finishing twelfth at the 2023 CS Autumn Classic International and eighth at the 2023 CS Budapest Trophy.
+Guarino began the season by competing on the 2023–24 ISU Challenger Series, finishing twelfth at the 2023 CS Autumn Classic International and eighth at the 2023 CS Budapest Trophy.
 He then went on to take silver at the 2023 Volvo Open Cup and gold at the 2023 NRW Trophy.

-In December, Guarino Sabaté won his fourth national title at the 2023–24 Spanish Championships.
+In December, Guarino won his fourth national title at the 2023–24 Spanish Championships.
 Selected to compete at the 2024 European Championships in Kaunas, Lithuania, he finished eighteenth.
 Two months later, he would finish twenty-eighth at the 2024 World Championships in Montreal, Quebec, Canada.